enisaeu/CNW/heightened.md

+# CSIRTs Network - Heightened Threat Level

-### Best Practices to Cope with the Heightened Threat Level
+## List of CSIRTs Network Members' Publications and Best Practices to Cope with the Heightened Threat Level
 | Country | Organisation | Language | Material |
 | :-----: | :----------: | :------: | :------ |
 | AT | CERT-AT | DE |<a href="https://cert.at/de/aktuelles/2022/3/ukraine-krise-aktuelle-informationen">Ukraine-Krise - Aktuelle Informationen (08 March 2022)</a>|